Commit Changes Overview

 How Does the Commit Process Work?

 When committing changes in a user story, the changes are committed into a new user story feature branch that is automatically created by Copado’s backend with the same name of the user story.
 This will make it easier for you to identify the branch within your repository.
+Then, the feature branch is merged into the source environment branch.

 By default, the user story feature branch is created out of the main branch specified in the Pipeline record, usually master.
 However, in some special cases such as when working with releases, the feature branch can be created out of a different branch.